Options regulatory entity asked to look at unusual Leap call trades

-Aug 28 (Reuters) - Options market maker Timber Hill said it has asked the Options Regulatory Surveillance Authority to look into unusual bullish option trades in wireless carrier Leap Wireless International Inc ahead of a takeover deal announced on July 12.
+(Reuters) - Options market maker Timber Hill said it has asked the Options Regulatory Surveillance Authority to look into unusual bullish option trades in wireless carrier Leap Wireless International Inc LEAP.O ahead of a takeover deal announced on July 12.

 The regulatory authority, in response to the Timber Hill request, is reviewing the trades “to determine if any exchange or SEC rules may have been violated,” according to a report in USA Today on Tuesday.
-Timber Hill is a division of Interactive Brokers Group.
+Timber Hill is a division of Interactive Brokers Group (IBKR.O).

 “In the early afternoon on July 12 during the trading session, there was aggressive call buying” in Leap options, said Sean Flynn, an options trader at Timber Hill.
 “When this type of activity occurs we tend to believe it is not pure luck or speculation.”